-- The Kalōpā state recreation area which includes an eas0.7-mileile round trip, family nature hike in a native ‘ohi’a forest at 2000-foot elevation [more information].
+- The Kalōpā state recreation area which includes an easy 0.7-mile round trip family nature hike in a native ‘ohi’a forest at 2000-foot elevation [more information].

 - The charmingly odd, old fashioned former sugar town of Honoka’a.
 This town is home to one of our favorite foods of the Big Island: Malassada’s from Tex Drive Inn.
 The Mauna Kea Tea farm with tea tastings and farm tours is also close.

 - Laupāhoehoe Point Beach Park offers stunning ocean vistas in a town with a tragic past.
 You can find a monument to the 20 students and four teachers that lost their lives here during the April 1st 1946 tsunami.
 There is also a Train Museum in Laupāhoehoe. (back to top)

 As happens more often, the best is kept for the last on the Hāmākua coast: Waipi’o Valley!
 Also named the “valley of kings”, this valley used to be the political and religious center of ancient Hawaiian culture, and housed many thousands of people.
-Presently, less than 100 people live in this valley, leaving plenty of room for all the stunning hikes, many waterfalls and magic black-sand beach!
+Presently, less than 100 people live in this valley, leaving plenty of room for all the stunning hikes, many waterfalls and a magical black-sand beach!

-Getting down into the valley is not straightforward. the road down is very steep and curvy, and only 4WD vehicles are allowed on it.
-You can walk in (but be prepared, there are 1000 vertical feet to conquer), but there is also a shuttle service and a tour that will take you down.
+Getting down into the valley is not straightforward. the road down is very steep, curvy, and treacherous, and only 4WD vehicles are allowed on it.
+You can walk in (but be prepared, there are 1000 vertical feet to conquer), or choose for a shuttle service and tour that will take you down.
 Even if you do no descend into the valley, the Waipi’o Valley overlook offers a great glimpse of what lies below! (back to top)

 If you want to find out more about Waipi’o Valley (such as: “What Blockbuster was filmed here?”), have a look at our article on Waipio’ Valley:

-- Waipi'o Valley and its black sand beach are two of the most spectacular yet difficult to reach places on the Big Island of Hawaii.
-Visitor tips, driving down, hiking, history + the beach.Continue reading about: Waipi’o Valley (Big Island): How to visit and What to see
+- Waipi'o Valley and its black sand beach are two of the most spectacular places on the Big Island of Hawaii.
+Visitor tips, hiking, history + the beach.Continue reading about: Waipi’o Valley (Big Island): How to visit and What to see